 Arraial dos Navegantes

-This year, the Arraial dos Navegantes returns for four days, for its 21st edition.
+This year, Arraial dos Navegantes returns for four days for its 21st edition.

-One of the features of the Arraial dos Navegantes is the dedicated space for the little ones, the “Arraialito”, where volunteers promote fun activities with the children.
+One of the highlights of Arraial dos Navegantes is the dedicated space for the little ones, the “Arraialito,” where volunteers organize fun activities for the children.

-But there are many more surprises to enjoy at this festival in one of the city’s most modern neighborhoods.
+But there are many more surprises you’ll want to enjoy at this festival, held in one of the city’s most modern neighborhoods.

 Santo Amaro Pilgrimage in Alcântara

-Best of all, admission is free and the musical line-up is incredible!
+And best of all, admission is free, and the lineup is incredible!

 Address: Alto de Santo Amaro

-The Parish Council of Penha de França will be bringing together the parish’s communities in a solidarity festival at the Sapadores Market, in Rua da Penha de França, with Ruth Marlene, Tanya, Toy Cascão, Jorge Guerreiro and Bloco Secretinho, among others.
+The Penha de França Parish Council will bring together the parish’s communities for a charity festival at the Sapadores Market on Rua da Penha de França , featuring Ruth Marlene, Tanya, Toy Cascão, Jorge Guerreiro, and Bloco Secretinho, among others.

-From June 7 to 12, in addition to the traditional bifanas and sardines, there will also be vegan options on all the stalls.
+From June 7 to 12, in addition to the traditional pork sandwiches and sardines, there will also be vegan options available at all food stalls.

 Address: Rua da Penha de França (Sapadores Market)